 3 cups Cranberries (fresh or frozen), roughly chopped

-3 cups Apples, cored and diced (I used Gala)
+3 cups Apples, peeled, cored and diced (I used Gala)

 1/4 cup Maple Syrup